Analysis of the USDA Cost of Food at Home database shows that fat is the cheapest macronutrient.

-We become insulin resistant when our body fat can’t store more energy.
+We become ‘insulin resistant’ when our fat cells get full and can’t store any more energy.
 Once our adipose tissue becomes insulin resistant, excess energy is stored in the liver, pancreas, heart, brain, eyes and other organs that are more insulin sensitive.
-Once our body fat can’t hold the excess, we see increased levels of energy in our blood in the form of glucose, ketones and triglycerides.
+We also see increased levels of energy in our blood in the form of glucose, ketones and triglycerides.

-If your goal is blood sugar control, longevity or weight loss then endogenousketosiswith lower blood sugars and lower ketones is likely a better place to be than higher blood ketones.
+If your goal is blood sugar control, longevity or weight loss then endogenousketosiswith lower blood sugars and lower ketones is likely a better place to be than driving high blood ketones with exogenousketosis.

-There has been a lot of interest and confusion recently from people following a ketogenic about ideal ketone and blood sugar levels.
-In an effort to try to clear this up, this article reviews blood ketone (BHB), breath ketone (acetone) and blood sugar data from a large number of people who are following a low carb or ketogenic diet to understand what “normal” and “optimal” look like.
+This article reviews blood ketone (BHB), breath ketone (acetone) and blood sugar data from a large number of people on a ketogenic diet to understand what “normal” and “optimal” ketone levels might look like.

 low carb diets reduce blood glucose levels